-The amount planned for the construction of utility infrastructure facilities and equipment in 2023 stands at €43.9mn (graph 7).
-A good supply of utility services improves the quality of life and makes the City more attractive for business and social activities.
-These investments are therefore crucial for achieving the City's general spatial development goals.
+The enacted amount set aside for the construction of utility infrastructure facilities and equipment in 2023 stands at €43.9mn (graph 7).
+A good supply of utility services improves the quality of life and makes the City space more attractive for business and social activities.
+This investment is therefore crucial for achieving the City's general spatial development goals.